GeoscienceAustralia/wit_tooling/README.md

 `python wetland_brutal.py wit-plot --output-location sadew/results -n Site_Name shapefiles/waterfowlandwetlands_3577.shp`
 , where `Site_Name` is an entry under `properties` for each polygon in the shapefile.

+For the polygons in DEA waterbodies, do

+`python wetland_brutal.py wit-plot --geo-hash $hashlist --output-location $folder --feature $id -n hash`,

+where `-n hash` is to specify the output file named by the geohash of the waterbody polygon.

 The results look like:
 ```